rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 **Part one:** Use the API Connect Developer Portal to test the **GET /customerHistory** operation.
 This operation retrieves custoomer purchase history.
 It will be used in Part two of this journey.

-**Part two:** Deploy the Virtual shopping list mobile application and associated web services in IBM Bluemix
+**Part two:** Deploy the Virtual shopping list mobile application and associated web services in IBM Bluemix.

 ## Included components